psganesh/TestNotes/AWS_Notes.md

     - Encryption At Rest
       - Server Side Encryption
         - S3 Managed Keys (SSE-S3)
-	- AWS Key management service, managed keys(SSE-KMS)
+	- AWS Key management service, managed keys(SSE-KMS) (=> has audit features like who used keys last time etc)
 	- Customer provided keys => SSE-C
       - Client Side Encrption
     - To enforce the use of encrption for your files stored in S3, use an S3 Bucket Policy to deny all PUT requests that dont include the x-amz-server-side-encryption parameter in the request header: